Introduction to ReactPHP and Websockets 2.0

 ReactPHP

-ReactPHP is an event driven, non-blocking I/O framework for webservice in PHP
+ReactPHP is an event driven, non-blocking I/O framework in PHP

 (think NodeJS on the server, but with PHP)